Vision for Learning

 There are 2 essential steps when preparing your iPad for use at school:

-- Installing and signing into the Intune Company Portal app.
+- For new Year 4 students, installing and signing into the Intune Company Portal app.

 - Purchasing and installing the required apps (as listed in the BYO iPad Handbook, below).